cuteday/KiRaRay/tests/README.md

 the CUDA, OptiX, and Vulkan development dependencies even when only CPU tests will run.

 CPU executables do not initialize a GPU or link the renderer.
 Python metric tests import NumPy and the independent `image_metrics.py` module.
-Run them directly with:
+Benchmark unit tests cover argument validation, timing summaries, process failures, and synthetic profiler reports without a GPU or installed profiler.
+Run the Python tests directly with:

 ```powershell
 $env:PYTHONPATH = "$PWD/common/scripts"